3D Printing Trends February 2014

 Insights: Color DistributionDue to the distributed nature of our platform people can order prints in a rainbow of colors, we see the range of available colors expanding further as people start making more prints over time.

-White is currently the most offered color, followed by shades of blue, red and green.
-At the same time more exotic colors are being offered at quite a few locations, think of gold and silver, great colors for fashion pieces such as Jewelry.
+This month we've updated our color data to be based on actual orders instead of what our Hubs are listing.
+White is currently the most used color, followed by black, shades of blue, red and Transparant.
+At the same time more exotic colors are being printed at quite a few locations, think of gold and silver, great colors for fashion pieces such as Jewelry.
 Next to that we see glow in the dark colors, perfectly suited for toys as well as wood and brick materials.

 Insights: MaterialsAs desktop printers represent 90% of the printers on the platform it's not surprising to see plastics like ABS and PLA making up about 75% of the materials available.